Conscious Entrepreneurship: A Buncha Tips on Private Practice

 - If you get paneled by insurance, and take Medicaid, you will get clients.
 That is the dealio.
 You will.
 It may take a little while, but a lot of therapists do not WANT to take insurance, especially Medicaid, so those folks who HAVE Medicaid will be looking for a good therapist who will take their Medicaid insurance.
 I see a ton of these clients.
 Getting paneled on other commercial insurance panels is cool to…

-- This may change somewhat if the Republicans repeal Obamacare-let’s wait and see…
+- This may change somewhat if the current administration repeals Obamacare-let’s wait and see…

 - Some therapists complain about insurance companies and Medicaid, and how little they pay, and how much paper work is involved, and so on.
 I have never been audited, so maybe that experience would change my point of view, but so far, I am not unhappy with what Medicaid pays me, and I am delighted with what New Mexico Health Connections, Blue Cross, and Presbyterian pay me.
 Let me put numbers to that.
 As a Psychologist (LPCCs get paid a little less), I get something like $87.12 for a one hour Medicaid session.
 New Mexico Health Connections pays really close to $130 a session.
 Blue Cross and Presby somewhere in the vicinity of $110.
 I GET that as a practitioner that does not take insurance, you can charge a buck thirty, or a buck fifty, but they wonder a lot more than I do where their next client is coming from.
-I am the President of Southwestern, and I would not pay $150 cash on the barrelhead for therapy.
+I, personally, would be reluctant to pay $150 cash on the barrelhead for therapy.
 Maybe that’s just me.
 I would look (and HAVE looked) for someone who takes my insurance first.
 You will have to decide where you come down on this one.

 - Not that I ever finish a session in sixty minutes.
 I am not made that way.
 My sessions are almost always at least an hour and 15 minutes.
 Often an hour and a half.
 Some fellow professionals might think I have no boundaries, and that I am a sap to work that long for only one hour of pay, but I do not see it that way.
 My clients love it.
 You will decide how to see this stuff yourself.
 I would rather see two clients over three hours, and have a more leisurely time of it.
 I GET that the guy next door is getting THREE billables for that three-hour block, but I don’t care.
 That would feel crunched and awful to me.
 You will have to decide for yourself how you want to work.
 There is no wrong answer here.